Financial-Times/ft-frontend-build/README.md

 # responsive-ft-grunt

-Configurable, (fairly) infrastructure agnostic build for a responsive front end using origami components
+Configurable and (fairly) infrastructure-agnostic build for a responsive front-end using origami components.

 ## Dependencies